gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 #### Docker Container

-There is also a Docker container from Confluent which can be used to run **Kafkacat**
+`kafkacat` is also part of the Data Platform.
+Just use a `docker exec ...` command

 ```
-docker run --tty --network docker_default confluentinc/cp-kafkacat kafkacat
+docker exec -ti kafkacat kafkacat
 ```

-Check the [Docker Image description on Docker Hub](https://hub.docker.com/r/confluentinc/cp-kafkacat) to see more options for using **Kafkacat** with Docker.

 #### Windows

 There is no official support to run Kafkacat on Windows.
 You might try the following link to run it on Windows: <https://ci.appveyor.com/project/edenhill/kafkacat/builds/23675338/artifacts>.

-An other option for Windows is to run it as a Docker container as shown above.
+An other option for Windows is to use the Docker container as shown above.

 ### Display Kafkacat options